kura52/sushi-browser-tips/docs/various-settings.md

 - Special Behavior
     - Show Chrome Extension Icon on Toolbar(Requires browser restart) ・・・ Configure whether the Chrome expansion icon will be displayed on the tool bar or on the background bar
-    - Show Fullscreen Button(Requires browser restart) ・・・  Set whether full screen button on top of the window is shown or not.
     - Enable Mouse Gesture(Requires browser restart)  ・・・ Set on and off of mouse gesture
     - Show Back/Forward Button's Badget (Requires browser restart) ・・・ Set if icon of value under right of the button of return and go forward is shown or not.
     - Show Focus Location Bar of Top Page ・・・ Set if focus location bar is shown or not on top page.